bgoonz/docs-collection/github/get-started/using-git/about-git-rebase.md

   - /github/using-git/about-git-rebase
   - /github/getting-started-with-github/about-git-rebase
   - /github/getting-started-with-github/using-git/about-git-rebase
-intro: 'The `git rebase` command allows you to easily change a series of commits, modifying the history of your repository.
-You can reorder, edit, or squash commits together.'
+intro: "The `git rebase` command allows you to easily change a series of commits, modifying the history of your repository.
+You can reorder, edit, or squash commits together."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 ---

 Typically, you would use `git rebase` to:

-* Edit previous commit messages
+- Edit previous commit messages
-* Combine multiple commits into one
+- Combine multiple commits into one
-* Delete or revert commits that are no longer necessary
+- Delete or revert commits that are no longer necessary

 {% warning %}